 This post is about what to call the people we target in development and humanitarian relief work – that may strike one as mundane, but for monitoring and evaluation (M&E), it is essential to define and clearly understand what we are to measure and report.
 From “beneficiaries” and “clients” to “target population” and “people reached,” semantics vary, with salient considerations (and complications) for measurement.
-In this blog I’ll 1) discuss a couple glitches with the use of “beneficiary,” 2) acknowledge that wordage ultimately adapts to context, and 3) stress the important distinction between measuring service coverage versus impact.
+I will illustrate this by first looking at a couple glitches with the use of “beneficiary,” 2) recognize that semantics adapts to context, and 3) stress the important distinction between measuring outreach versus impact.

 Whether you work in humanitarian relief or development, the term “beneficiary” is increasing placed on the politically correct blacklist.
 Much of this is because in English and other languages, “beneficiary” comes across for many as patronizing and disempowering.
 Etymologically speaking, critics point out that the word suggests someone holding a bowl to be served, implying people are passive recipients of charity rather than participants in their own development.

 In short, the idea of one standard term to refer to the people we seek to serve is just that – an “idea.”
-Just as we need to tailor words on a survey to the target audience/purpose, so we must in the other contexts we communicate.
-Although far from exhaustive, the post-it note below highlights some English alternatives to “beneficiary” I have noted in various discussion threads on this topic.
-Let’s remember that these are only some of English expressions, and that “intended” can be placed before many to further specify.
+Although far from exhaustive, the following list highlights some English alternatives to “beneficiary” I’ve encountered in the industry:

 These example terms reflect the multiplicity of contexts in which we operate and stakeholders we work with.
-For example, while my preference is “people reached,” when preparing a funding proposal, I often find I need to use “beneficiary” because this term has currency for the target audience, donors, who expect this word.
-(The may not read blogs like this or get into the nitty-gritty of metric semantics).
+For example, when preparing a funding proposal, “beneficiary” may have more currency for the target audience, donors, who are accustomed to this usage.

 The key is not to confuse or conflate the issue by combining two levels of measure for two different levels of results – people reached versus people positively impacted.
-Thus, my predilection is to avoid using “beneficiary” unless the “benefits” to the people reached by service has been measured and verified…which is a different measure from people targeted and reached by services.
+Thus, my preference for “people reached.”

-This is not a call to ban terms such as “beneficiary,” and as I point out, wordage will understandably need to adopt to organizational context.
-The important point is that if the count is to include people who are not only reached but also benefit from services, it is much more than a simple count, but also measurement of higher level outcomes (e.g. behavior changes), and impact (change in condition/s).
+The important point is that if the count is to include people who are not only reached but who also benefit from services, it is more than a simple count, but a measurement of higher level change.
 For example, the United Nations World Food Programme’s Beneficiary Contact Monitoring guidelines (2014) outlines qualitative methods to assess not only beneficiaries’ access to provided outputs, but also their satisfaction with and the utility of the outputs.

 Much of the accountability agenda in the aid industry has understandably focused on measuring impact rather than just counts – people want to know what difference is being made.
 This is real important and good.
-However, semantics aside, we should not underestimate the challenges encountered when measuring service outreach, or people reached.
-The measurement of coverage can be trickier than one may think.
-This is especially true for larger organizations/operations in complex settings.
+However, semantics aside, we should not underestimate the challenges encountered when measuring service outreach, or people reached – especially with larger organizations/operations in complex settings.
 Challenges such as double counting, and distinguishing between direct and indirect recipients of services can be formidable when operating in multiple sectors over different time periods, in overlapping locations, and among shared populations.
 That is the topic of my companion blog to this, Counting People Reach – Navigating direct, indirect and double counting.

 Picture explanation – the picture of the eye from the start of this blog is a “zoom in” of this picture here, a community volunteer for a household survey for a Malaria prevention survey in the Caprivi Strip, Namibia.
 She was very much a “participant” and not just a “beneficiary” in the program, (and gave her consent for me to use her picture).